kimai/kimai/var/docs/configurations.md

 - `DATABASE_URL` - database connection for storing all application data
 - `DATABASE_PREFIX` - precix for any Kimai table in the configured database
 - `APP_SECRET` - secret used for hasing user password (if you cahnge this, every password is invalid afterwards)

+## Config files

+Configuration of Kimai is spread in all files in the `config/`directory but mainly it these files:

+- `.env` - environment specific settings
+- `config/packages/kimai.yaml` - Kimai specific settings
+- `config/packages/admin_lte.yaml` - theme specific settings ([read more](https://github.com/kevinpapst/AdminLTEBundle/blob/master/Resources/docs/configurations.md))
+- `config/packages/fos_user.yaml` - user management and email settings
+- `config/packages/local.yaml` - your local configuration settings

+There are several other configurations that could potentially be interesting for you in [config/packages/*.yaml](../../config/packages/).

+If you want to adjust a setting from any of these files, use `local.yaml`.

 ## Overwriting local configs (local.yaml)